NamlessChokko/discord-gemini-chatbot/README.md

 # Gemini ChatBot 🤖✨

 **Gemini ChatBot** is a powerful Discord bot powered by the **Gemini 2.5 API**.
 It enables natural language interaction through direct messages, mentions, and slash commands.
-Designed for performance and easy customization, this bot provides intelligent responses, helps with basic queries, and includes utility features like latency checks.
+Designed for performance and easy customization, this bot provides intelligent responses, helps with basic queries, and includes utility slash commands for specific tasks.

 ## 📌 Features

 - 💬 **Natural Language Chat**: Responds to users via DM or mention using Google's Gemini API.
 - 🧠 **Context-Aware**: Replies with a tone depending on the detected mood (neutral or humorous).
-- 💻 **S"ash Commands**: Offers various commands like `/help` and `/ping` for guidance and performance checks.
+- 📖 **History Context**: The bot is capable of reading the chain of linked messages while maintaining the entire context of the conversation.
-- 🌐 **Multi-language Support**: Accepts prompts in any language, responds in English.
+- 💻 **Slash Commands**: Offers various commands like `/help`, `/ping`, `/code`, and `/imagine` for guidance, performance checks, code generation, and image creation.
 - ⚙️ **Configurable Behavior**: Uses system instructions to shape replies and stay within Discord's message limits.

-- 🚀 **Fly.io Ready**: Deployable to Fly.io or any hosting platform.
+- 🎬 **Multimodal**: You can interact with several types of data, not only text.

 ## 📁 Project Structure